deib-polimi/mobilecodegenerator5/README.md

-# What's new in version 3.0 #
+# What's new in version 4.0 #

-* translation from Swift 2.0 to Swift 3.0
-* updated for supporting Android N and the last features of Android Studio
-* added support for protocode 3.0 and model generation
+* added support for protocode 4.0 and model generation

 # Mobilecodegenerator #